 Between 2010 and 2014, 14,440 unique visitors from 116 countries accessed the search engine, including numerous corporations, universities and schools across the globe.
 I have received a range of user feedback, citing uses spanning research (from the mainstream to the fringes of credibility) to Geocachers who have used the site to embed clues within the digits of Pi.
 It has been interesting and rewarding to see the variety of 'uses' for the search engine!

 |Top Countries||Searches by Continent|

-The search engine was originally implemented as a VB6 executable called by an ASP page, using text files for input and output.
-That approach was a bit of a kludge, so I ported it to a VB6 class (.dll), which is called as an object.
-You can download the VB6 source code and executables here.
-The source code package was downloaded 901 times as of 12/31/2012.
+The search engine was originally implemented as a VB6 executable invoked within a shell command by an ASP page, using text files for input and output.
+That approach was a bit of a kludge, so I rewrote it as a VB6 class (.dll) callable from within an ASP page.
+You can download the VB6 source code, executables and sample VBScript code here.
+The source code package has been downloaded 5,639 times as of 7/15/2018.